Würzburg-Schenkenturm Airfield: History

 In 1954 the US Army installed an aerodrome on the Schenkenfeld as replacement for the old field at Galgenberg.
 In 1961 the city of Würzburg took over Schenkenfeld.
 In turn the US Army constructed a missile site on the Schenkenfeld.
 In 1965 a civil co-use of the airfield was permitted.
 Later the Flugsport-Club Würzburg e.V. took over the operation.

 Aerodrome and equipment

 The aerodrome is a public airfield for aircraft of all sorts up to 2000 kg maximum takeoff weight and helicopters up to 5700 kg.
 In the time from March to October operations continue from 8:00 AM to 5:30 PM.
 In winter operation is allowed in the maximum of half an hour before sunrise and after sunset.
 About noon from 11:00 PM to 1:00 AM noisy aircraft movements shall be omitted.
 In the remaining times landings are only possible with prior permission (PPR).
 The aerodrome is listed with ICAO airport code EDFW.

-There are several outbuildings, a tower (GE 122.175 MHz), four hangars, one club house, one restaurant and a filling station with oil service.
+There are several outbuildings, a tower (132.990 MHz), four hangars, one club house, one restaurant and a filling station with oil service.
 For gliders there is a ground-based winch launch facility and a tug aircraft.